Pirates vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor heads into this game looking to extend his four-game hit streak.
-During his last five outings he is batting .278 with a double, a home run, three walks and two RBI.
+- Lindor has hit safely in five games in a row.
+In his last five games he is hitting .353 with a double, two home runs, three walks and three RBI.

 Lindor Recent Games